Puerto Chacabuco

 Puerto Chacabuco is a Chilean town in Aisén commune.
 Administratively it belongs to Aysén Province in Aysén del General Carlos Ibáñez del Campo Region and is located at the head of Aisén Fjord.
 It is the main port of the region, a port of call for ships sailing to the Laguna San Rafael National Park and the terminus of a Navimag ferry service from Puerto Montt.
 The town is the site of important fish and shellfish processing plants.
-From the 1990s up to August 2003 there were plans for building an aluminium smelter in the town.